aldente0630/fraud-detection/README.md

 ![Correlation Matrix](./img/fraud_detection_with_unsupervised_learning4.svg)

-## Data Splitting & Preprocessing
+## Data Splitting and Preprocessing
 In the general case of unsupervised learning, it is not possible to evaluate the predictive performance, but since there are labels in this example, 20% of the total was splitted into the validation dataset.
 Ordinal Encoding and imputation were applied to categorical features, and imputation was applied after normalization to numeric features.
 To view the transformed validation dataset, the dimensions of the dataset was reduced using **t-SNE**.
 The manifold looks like a twisted band, and the fraudulent labels appear to exist outside the clusters.
 Therefore, it seems that pretty good accuracy can be achieved even with unsupervised learning.

+### Data Visualization with t-SNE
 ![Scatter Plot of Manifold with t-SNE](./img/fraud_detection_with_unsupervised_learning5.svg)

+## Model Training and Prediction
-## Modeling with Isolation Forest, Random Cut Forest and COPOD
+### Fitting and Prediction with Isolation Forest, Random Cut Forest and COPOD
 I used popular tree ensemble models, namely **Isolation Forest** and **Random Cut Forest**, and the latest algorithm **Copula-based Outlier Detection**(COPOD).
 For a detailed description of the algorithms, refer to the following links.
 * [Liu, Fei Tony, Ting, Kai Ming and Zhou, Zhi-Hua.
 “Isolation forest.”
 Data Mining, 2008.
 ICDM’08.
 Eighth IEEE International Conference on.](https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf?q=isolation-forest)
 * [Liu, Fei Tony, Ting, Kai Ming and Zhou, Zhi-Hua.
 “Isolation-based anomaly detection.”
 ACM Transactions on Knowledge Discovery from Data (TKDD) 6.1 (2012): 3.](https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/tkdd11.pdf)